-Beauty Q&A: What Is Brow Mapping?June 24, 2020
+Beauty Q&A: What Is Brow Mapping?November 29, 2022

 What Is Brow Mapping?

 “Brow mapping is when an elaborate grid is drawn upon the upper part of the face with either a fine eyebrow pencil or thread dipped in color to mark out key points in the face,” says Healy.
-“It’s purpose is to ensure extreme brow symmetry.”
+“Its purpose is to ensure extreme brow symmetry.”

 Should You Try Brow Mapping?

 Brow mapping can give you a good guideline, but it doesn’t need to be so precise.
-“Sometimes I’ll take a brow brush and make an invisible line from the corner of the nose to the corner of the eye to make sure that they end in the same place.
-I definitely use my tools to check my line work, but I’m not making an entire grid on the face.”
+“Sometimes I’ll take a brow brush and make an invisible line from the corner of the nose to the corner of the eye to make sure that they end in the same place,” says Healy.
+“I definitely use my tools to check my line work, but I’m not making an entire grid on the face.”